Ukraine war: Mariupol faces final ultimatum as hundreds shelter in steel mill

 Meanwhile, the deputy mayor of Mariupol warned that basic supplies at the plant have almost run out.

 "They have an absolute lack of everything.
-A lack of water, food, medicines, help, and Russia totally blocks everything, any humanitarian help or evacuation," Sergei Orlov told the BBC's Newshour programme.
+A lack of water, food, medicines, help, and Russia totally blocks everything, any humanitarian help or evacuation," Serhiy Orlov told the BBC's Newshour programme.

 Olena Nikulina's cousin is fighting with Ukrainian forces in Mariupol.
 She said her last contact with him had been on 8 March when he told her his unit had "very little food and medical supplies - and it's harder and harder to treat wounded soldiers".